sjeung/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 | wavelength_emission_actual | OPTIONAL              | [number][]    | Measured emission wavelength of light in nm. `n/a` for channels that do not contain raw NIRS signals (acceleration).
 This field is equivalent to `measurementList.wavelengthEmissionActual` in the SNIRF specification. |
 | short_channel              | OPTIONAL              | [boolean][]   | Is the channel designated as short.
 The total number of channels listed as short channels should be stored in `ShortChannelCount` in `*_fnirs.csv`.                                                                     |

-Restricted keyword list for the channel type in alphabetic order.
-The fNIRS channel type must be specified.
+Restricted keyword list for the channel types.
+All fNIRS channels types MUST correspond to a [valid SNIRF data type](https://github.com/fNIRS/snirf/blob/master/snirf_specification.md#appendix).
 Additional channels that are recorded simultaneously with the fNIRS device and stored in the same data file should be included as well.
+However, additional channels that are  simultaneously recorded with a different device should be stored according to their appropriate modality specification.
 For example, motion data that was simultaneously recorded with a different device should be specified according to BEP029 and not according to the fNIRS data type.
+Whereas, if the motion data was acquired in with the fNIRS device itself it should be included here with the fNIRS data.
-Any of the channel types defined in the MEG, EEG or iEEG part of the specification can be used here as well.
-This table only lists the new types that are introduced in this BEP.
-All fNIRS channels MUST correspond to a [valid SNIRF data type](https://github.com/fNIRS/snirf/blob/master/snirf_specification.md#appendix).
+Any of the channel types defined in other BIDS specification can be used here as well, and several of these data types which are commonly acquired using fNIRS devices are included at the base of the table.
 Note that upper-case is REQUIRED.

 | **Keyword**                 | **Description**                                                                                                                                                             |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |